 In 2011, Marc Andreessen famously wrote a post entitled, Why Software Is Eating the World.

-One part of the world that AI has taken a bite out of is digital marketing.
+A part of the world that AI is taking a bite out of is digital marketing.

 If you are a human marketer, don’t worry — yet.
-People are still core to digital marketing.
+People are still core to marketing.